Thirroul

 Thirroul has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Four projects are identified by AreaSearch as potentially impacting the area: Electrify 2515 Community Pilot, Thirroul Plaza Redevelopment, McCauley Lodge Redevelopment, and Bulli Bypass Feasibility Study.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified four projects likely impacting the region: Electrify 2515 Community Pilot, Thirroul Plaza Redevelopment, McCauley Lodge Redevelopment, and Bulli Bypass Feasibility Study.
+Details about those most relevant follow.

 Professional plan users can use the search below to filter and access additional projects.